6510nl/DevOps64/README.md

 ## Install the GitHub Runner

 To install a `GitHub self-hosted runner` you need to follow the [docs on Github](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners).
+When running a 64-bit OS, make sure that you choose the ARM64 runner.

 The default values can be set by pressing ```enter``` a few times.